How to grow strawberries

 Everbearing plants, also called perpetual strawberries, produce fruit throughout the warmer months but in smaller numbers and more sporadically.
 This type of strawberry is ideal for small harvests to enjoy at breakfast, for example.

 It’s also worth mentioning the alpine, or wild strawberry, Fragaria vesca.
 Technically an everbearing strawberry, it also does well in gardens.
 The fruits are small and a bit dry but with an intense flavour.
-They spread easily and make excellent ground cover, which is another perk as the dainty leaves are ornamental.
+They spread easily and make an excellent ground cover, which is another perk as the dainty leaves are ornamental.

 Some of the best varieties include: